moorwen91/ng2-form-control-errors/README.md

 ```

 ## Service
-By injecting `ErrorMessagesService` in your component you can customize:
+By injecting `FormControlErrorsConfigService` in your component you can customize:
 * `errorCssClass`: the css class applied to error messages shown by the `ng2-fce-errors` component.
 Default css class is `help-block`
 * `messages`: the default messages of validation errors.
+* `validCssClass`, `invalidCssClass` and `touchedCssClass`: default CSS classes for the host element of `ng2FceReflectClasses` directive.

 ### Component
 In your template you may add the `ng2-fce-errors` component and this will show error messages depending on validation state of the `FormControl` it points e.g.: